ARgorithm/toolkit/.github/PULL_REQUEST_TEMPLATE.md

-**Pull requests that do not have issues linked will not be accepted**
+**Pull requests that do not have issues linked will not be accepted unless changes are made in documentation or examples**

 ### All Submissions: